Home Page: http://www.swarthmore.edu/Humanities/sforres1/>

 Readings for Week 6: Donald Frame, "Pleasures and Problems of Translation," Craft, 70-92; George Steiner, “The Hermeneutic

-Motion,” TSR 156-61; Itmar Even-Zohar, “The Position of Translated Literature within the Literary Polysystem,” TSR
+Motion,” TSR 156-61; Itamar Even-Zohar, “The Position of Translated Literature within the Literary Polysystem,” TSR

 162-167; Gideon Toury, “The Nature and Role of Norms in Translation,” TSR 168-81.

 For Oct.
-8, bring 4-5 copies of a draft/drafts of your second project for workshopping.
-Start thinking about your final project – what does your second project suggest?
+5, bring 4-5 copies of a draft/drafts of your second project for workshopping.
+Start thinking about your final project – what does your work so far suggest you'd enjoy doing?
+Identify a translation you like and prepare to talk about it in class.

-Frame, Steiner, Even-Zohar, Toury; ; another “false translation;” bring in someone else's translation that you like, present and critique them; small groups: present more drafts from your second project (bring 3 or 4 copies, for small groups) - I am happy to write comments on drafts and/or type comments into Word documents if you e-mail them to me.
+Frame, Steiner, Even-Zohar, Toury; another “false translation;” bring in someone else's brief translation that you like, present and critique it; small groups: present more drafts from your second project (bring 3 or 4 copies, for small groups) - I am happy to write comments on drafts and/or type comments into Word documents if you e-mail them to me.

 Readings for Week 7: John Felstiner, "'Ziv, that light': Translation and Tradition in Paul Celan," Craft, 93-116; “1980s,”